 We receive emergency calls like Pansy’s frequently, and each time we have to consider the financial burden.
 Unfortunately, we just can’t afford to take on every situation.
 We do our best to find resources or other organizations, but it doesn’t always come together.

-To make a donation to the Pansy fund please visit our Contribute page or click the link below.
-On the Donation page scroll down to “One Time Donation” and in the notes box please type in “Pansy Fund Donation”.
+Click here to make a donation to the Pansy fund and select either “One Time Donation” or “Monthly Giving”.
+In the notes box please type in “Pansy Fund Donation”.

 Donations to The Pansy Fund help directly with